 Lose weight without going on a diet?
 It's not too good to be true.
 You don't have to follow a strict diet to get the ball rolling; making these easy but effective changes really can help you lose weight.

-levels by eating something about every three hours.
+You can help prevent overeating and maintain blood sugar levels by eating something about every three hours.
 Getting too hungry will backfire on your efforts to eat healthy and practice portion control

 Whole grains and fruits and veggies do more than provide nutrients that improve your health and reduce disease-risk; they can also help you lose weight.
 They're naturally low in calories, so you can eat more of them and have less room in your diet for less-than-healthful foods.
 Plus, the fiber

 in whole-grain foods and produce will help you feel fuller longer (which helps you control portions and avoid eating when you're not hungry

 ) and as a result, lose weight.

 One of the worst ways to lose weight